postcss/postcss-relative-opacity/README.md

      title="Philosopher’s stone, logo of PostCSS"
      src="https://postcss.org/logo-leftp.svg">

-[PostCSS] plugin to add opacity to any colors with [Relative Color Syntax].
+[PostCSS] plugin to add opacity to any color with [Relative Color Syntax].

 Upcoming CSS Colors 5 allows to change any color including adding opacity.
 But Firefox still [doesn’t support] this syntax.
 This tool partially polyfill